 |Search this site:|

-Glass for Europe whishes to see the development of an efficient waste management infrastructure in every Member State for the collection and treatment of construction and demolition glass as a raw material.
+Glass for Europe wishes to see the development of efficient waste management infrastructures across Europe’s regions for the collection and treatment of construction and demolition glass as a raw material.

 There are three main operations involved in the recycling of glass generated by construction and demolition: